tobi-cat/transcriptwork/_videos/SHFUAlDFdYY.md

 <compare>
 <credits {% include timecode %}>

-[Brassy outro music.
-Credits: “Written by: Nick Herrgott & James Somerton.
+Written by: Nick Herrgott & James Somerton.
 Editing and FX by: James Somerton.
 Produced by: Hannah M. Curp.
 Music by: Talekeeper Music, Background Sounds, Lulu Production.
 Thank you to my patrons.
-You’re all superheroes!”]
+You’re all superheroes!”

 </credits>
 </compare>